h0tbird/coreseed/README.md

 ```

 ## 4. Start the stack
 Open a second terminal to `edge-1` (bastion host) and jump to `master-1` from there (don't forget to enable forwarding of the authentication agent `ssh -A`).
-If you are using vagrant you can ssh directly to `master-1` instead:
+If you are using *Vagrant* you can ssh directly to `master-1` instead:

 ```bash
 marc@desk-1 ~ $ ssh -A core@edge-1.ext.<your-ns1-managed-public-domain>
 core@edge-1 ~ $ ssh master-1
 ```

 Use `fleetctl` to start all the service units while you check the status on the first terminal.
-Wait for `zookeeper` to become active and running before you start all the other units:
+Wait for *Zookeeper* to become active and running before you start all the other units:
 ```bash
 core@master-1 ~ $ fleetctl start /etc/fleet/zookeeper.service
 core@master-1 ~ $ fleetctl start /etc/fleet/*.service
 ```

 ## 5. Setup pritunl
-*Pritunl* is an OpenVPN server that provides secure access to *Káto*'s private network.
+*Pritunl* is an *OpenVPN* server that provides secure access to *Káto*'s private network.
-Access your pritunl WebGUI at `http://edge-1.ext.<your-ns1-managed-public-domain-goes-here>`
+Access your *Pritunl* WebGUI at `http://edge-1.ext.<your-ns1-managed-public-domain-goes-here>`